MereilimSerikkali/MereilimSerikkali/README.md

 - 🌱 I love **3D Art**

-- 💬 Ask me about **Programming, Data Science, and Art collaboration**
+- 💬 Message me about **Programming, Data Science, and Art collaboration**

 - ⚡ Favorite Quote: **Whatever you do, work heartily**